janmtl/flaskenberg/README.md

 -- On user.create, make a private key and public key -- The hash at the reward screen is your answers encrypted with the public key (which is available to Angular) -- You send the hash result to your TA
+- Need to set which user you are server-side
 - Need to be able to restore user sessions via user hash